Key Quote

 Technique 2 — INNUENDO / LINGUISTIC POISON

-Don John's technique is innuendo (insinuation, implying without stating) rather than direct accusation.
+Don John's technique is innuendoinnuendo — An indirect or subtle reference, especially one that implies something negative rather than direct accusation.
 He never says 'Hero is unfaithful' — he lets the escalating possessive pronouns plant the idea in Claudio's mind.
-This is 'linguistic poison' — words that contaminate through suggestion rather than statement, making them impossible to refute because no explicit claim has been made.
+This is 'linguistic poisonlinguistic poison — Language that contaminates and corrupts through indirect suggestion' — words that contaminate through suggestion rather than statement, making them impossible to refute because no explicit claim has been made.

 Shakespeare demonstrates how language creates reality in Messina: Don John's three-word escalation is enough to trigger the entire catastrophe.
 The play's title — 'Much Ado About Nothing' — finds its most concentrated expression here: a reputation destroyed by nothing more than a shift in pronouns.